KDE/documentation-docs-kdenlive-org/exporting/render.rst

 -----------------

 .. image:: /images/Kdenlive_Render_scanning.png
-   :align: left
    :alt: Kdenlive_Render_scanning

 This option controls the frame scanning setting the rendered file will have.
 Options are *Force Progressive*, *Force Interlaced* and  *Auto*.

-* Auto* causes the rendered file to take the scanning settings that are defined in the :ref:`project_settings`.
+:menuselection:`Auto` causes the rendered file to take the scanning settings that are defined in the :ref:`project_settings`.
 Use the other options to override the setting defined in the project settings.